Special Educational Needs

 Sometimes, pupils require additional support to help them make progress in different areas of the curriculum and general school life.
 We offer this in a range of ways:

-Through one-to-one support.
-This is usually undertaken with pupils with significant learning needs, who would be unable to access the curriculum without the full support of an adult.
+1:1support: This is usually undertaken with pupils with significant learning needs, who would be unable to access the curriculum without the full support of an adult.
 In most cases, a statutory assessment of the pupil’s needs will be undertaken and this may result in a statement of educational needs which specifies the support to be given in school.
-From September 2014, statements will be replaced by education healthcare plans (EHPs).
+From September 2014, statements will be replaced by education healthcare plans (EHCPs).

 Pupils come with many, and varied, educational needs, including those who are identified as gifted and talented.
 We identify pupils who are working at levels significantly above age relate expectations, or who have specific and advanced skills in areas such as sports, arts or music, and use our “stage not age” approach to learning to give these pupils learning experiences in line with their ability, with a strong focus on challenge.
 As the school grows, and pupils get older, we will be able to access groups and provision beyond school which allow pupils to work at high level challenges.
 We are always happy to talk to parents and to signpost support networks and additional provision beyond school.

 Some pupils enter school with English as an Additional Language.
-We have followed an immersion approach in our first year, with careful monitoring to ensure that language and learning needs are met.
+For children who have English as an additional language we carefully monitor their progress to ensure that language and learning needs are met.
 Where additional support is required, this has taken the form of individual or small group provision, aimed at improving language and communication skills as well as ensuring pupils have the academic tools they require to make good progress.

-External Agencies.
 According to need, we work with a range of external agencies.
 Sometimes, we request their support; sometimes external agencies are involved with a pupil because of their statement, medical needs or other route.
-External agencies include the School Nursing Service, Speech and Language therapists, Occupational therapists, Educational Psychologists and Counsellors.
+External agencies include the School Health Team, Speech and Language therapists, Occupational therapists, Educational Psychologists and Counsellors.

 In the first instance, it is important to speak to your class teacher if you have any concerns about your child’s learning or development.
-They will be able to talk to you about in class support or to raise the issues with the SENDCo.
-Where there are concerns about a child’s development, we may advise you to see your medical practitioner, or put you in touch with the school nurses.
+They will be able to talk to you about in class support or to raise the issues with the SENCo.
+Where there are concerns about a child’s development, we may advise you to see your medical practitioner, or put you in touch with the school health team.

-We will regularly update you on your child’s progress through the termly parent and teacher meetings and end of year report, and we are always happy to talk with you after school if you have any concerns.
+We will regularly update you on your child’s progress through teacher meetings and end of year report, and we are always happy to talk with you after school if you have any concerns.
 It’s best to make an appointment through the office if you would like to speak to your teacher – they get very busy at the end of the school day.

 Kent Local Offer